Innerspring Mattress Buying Guide

 Latex is a durable material with plenty of bounce, creating a comfortable sleep surface.
 In addition, latex is usually fairly firm, providing sleepers who suffer from back pain with ample support.
 However, this material doesn’t have as much “give” as memory foam, meaning it doesn’t cradle the curves of your body as much.

 Cotton is a breathable, moisture-wicking material that many mattress manufacturers use in their mattresses.
 Whether it’s in the mattress cover or wrapped around the springs to help minimize motion transfer, cotton is a versatile, comfortable material.
-It is also hypoallergenic.
+It is also hypoallergenic and is the cover fabric of choice for many mattresses for allergies.

 Wool is a natural thermoregulator, meaning it helps keep your body cool in the summer and warm in the winter.
 It is also fire resistant—manufacturers sometimes use wool instead of chemical retardants to make their beds safer and more eco-friendly.
 In addition, wool is a comfortable, hypoallergenic material when inside innerspring mattresses.